-For promotion from Assistant Professor to Associate Professor, the following criteria must be met:
+A. For promotion from Assistant Professor to Associate Professor, the following criteria must be met.

-- a. recognition of demonstrated effectiveness or strong potential to demonstrate effectiveness in teaching, research and/or creative activity, and service and recognized standing in the discipline and profession, as outlined below, and as attested to by letters from competent scholars outside the University; - b. attainment of a recognized doctoral degree; - c. the candidate is clearly recognized nationally as a scholar or creative artist in their discipline; - d. additional requirements for teaching, research and/or creative activity, and service as defined herein. - B. For promotion from Associate Professor to Full Professor, faculty must meet the following criteria: - a. recognition of demonstrated excellence in teaching, research and/or creative activity, and service, and recognized standing in the discipline and profession, as outlined below, and as attested to by letters from competent scholars outside the university; - b. attainment of a recognized doctoral degree; - the candidate has become recognized nationally and internationally in their discipline; - d. additional requirements for teaching, and service as defined below.
+- 1. Recognition of demonstrated effectiveness or strong potential to demonstrate effectiveness in teaching, research and/or creative activity, and service and recognized standing in the discipline and profession, as outlined below, and as attested to by letters from competent scholars outside the University. - 2.
+Attainment of a recognized doctoral degree. - 3.
+The candidate is clearly recognized nationally as a scholar or creative artist in their discipline. - 4.
+Additional requirements for teaching, research and/or creative activity, and service as defined herein.

+B. For promotion from Associate Professor to Full Professor, faculty must meet the following criteria.

+- 1. Recognition of demonstrated excellence in teaching, research and/or creative activity, and service, and recognized standing in the discipline and profession, as outlined below, and as attested to by letters from competent scholars outside the university. - 2.
+Attainment of a recognized doctoral degree. - 3.
+The candidate has become recognized nationally and internationally in their discipline. - 4.
+Additional requirements for teaching, and service as defined below.

-Although the period of time in a given rank is normally five years, demonstrated merit, not years of service, shall remain the guiding factor.
-The Department will not award promotion automatically, nor regard it as guaranteed upon completion of a given term of service.
+Demonstrated merit, not years of service, shall remain the guiding factor of when a candidate is invited by the department's Promotion and Tenure Committee to submit their materials for consideration for promotion The Department will not award promotion automatically, nor regard it as guaranteed upon completion of a given term of service.
 Early promotion remains possible where sufficient justification exists.